-Everyone can be at risk of having a fall, but falls can be more serious in older adults because they are more likely to be injured.
+Anyone can be at risk of having a fall, but falls can be more serious in older adults since they're more likely to be injured.

 Falls are common in older people and are a leading reason for them being admitted to hospital or a nursing home.
 Falls can also lead to older people losing confidence, becoming withdrawn and may feel as if they have lost their independence.